dementiaenjoyer/homohack/README.md

-# Completely free forever Phantom Forces modification.
+# Free Phantom Forces and Bad Business modification which supports all executors.

-Made by @dementia enjoyer
-(eldmonstret on discord)
+Made by @dementia_enjoyr on discord.
+Direct message me if you need anything